DISNEY NEWPORT BAY CLUB REVIEW

 Are you still wondering whether Newport Bay Club is worth it?
 If you’re looking for a hotel with a charming nautical theme, complete with luxurious amenities and a swimming pool, or want a serene place to relax after a busy day in the parks, then you can’t go wrong with Disney’s Newport Bay Club.

-Nestled along the scenic shores of Lake Disney, Disney’s Newport Bay Club offers a charming blend of nautical elegance and easy access to the parks.
+Nestled along the scenic shores of Lake Disney, Disney’s Newport Bay Club combines nautical styling with convenient access to the parks.

-Positioned on Lake Disney, the 4-star Newport Bay Club provides exceptional value while maintaining proximity to the parks.
-Each day, it was just a pleasant 10 to 15 minute walk through Disney Village to reach the parks, or on days our feet needed a rest, we enjoyed the complimentary shuttle bus for a quick and easy ride.
+Positioned on the edge of the lake, this 4-star hotel offers strong value while still being close to the Disneyland Paris parks.
+Each day, it was around a 10 to 15 minute walk through Disney Village to reach the entrances.
+On days when we wanted a break from walking, we used the complimentary shuttle bus for a quick and easy journey.

 Disney Newport Bay Club Character Meet & Greets

-If you follow us on our socials or YouTube, you’ll know one of our favorite things to do is meet characters, and one of the perks of staying at Disney’s hotels is the daily character meet and greets.
-At Disney’s Newport Bay Club, we got the chance to meet characters in their exclusive, nautical-themed outfits you won’t find anywhere else!
+If you follow us on our socials or YouTube, you will know one of our favourite parts of any Disneyland Paris stay is meeting characters.
+One of the benefits of staying at the Disney hotels is the daily character meet and greets.
+At Disney’s Newport Bay Club, you also get the chance to meet characters in exclusive nautical themed outfits you will not see in the parks.

-The character meet and greets at Newport Bay Club take place in the West Wing, just passed the Captain Quarters bar.
-Throughout our stays at the hotel, we’ve had the pleasure of meeting Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck, Goofy and Pluto all dressed in their unique, nature-inspired attire!
+When we first stayed here, the character meet and greets took place in the West Wing, just past the Captain’s Quarters bar.
+Across our stays, we have met Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck, Goofy and Pluto, all dressed in their themed resort outfits.

 Disney Hotel Newport Bay Club Location